mmerrell/support-tracker/README.md

 # Temporal Conversion Example
 This repository demonstrates two versions of a traditional ticketing support system.
 The first (`original_system.py`) is a synchronous version, developed in Python (by Claude Sonnet 4).
-I then converted the workflow to Temporal in three phases. the `main` branch maps to `v3`.
-I kept the earlier versions to demonstrate the evolution of the workflow, which could be instructive to other people learning how to implement Temporal workflows.
+I then converted the workflow to Temporal in three phases (the `main` branch maps to `v3`).
+I kept the earlier versions to demonstrate the evolution of the workflow, which could be instructive to others learning how to implement Temporal workflows.

 - `v1` - The initial implementation: ultra simple, giving basic Temporal functionality (workflows, activities, workers)
 - `v2` - Some revisions, including breaking up central workflow into parent/child for more modular implementation